 Can you die without walking?
 Journey to American National Parks (10) A work of art created by nature.
 A must-visit Arches National Park before you can no longer see it

-Arches National Park is lined up like a work of art, with rock arches naturally created by erosion caused by years of rain, snow, and wind .
+Arches National Park is a place where rock arches, formed naturally by erosion caused by years of rain, snow, and wind, stand like works of art .

-It is said that there are over 2,000 arches in the park, about half the area of Tokyo's 23 wards, and this is the place where the arches that have naturally formed on Earth are most gathered!
-There is also a theory that.
-It is a popular national park that continues to attract many people.
-The perfect arches tower everywhere, so perfect that you'll feel like you're an artificially built theme park.
-The arch erosion that took place over a long period of time continues to this day, and there is a possibility that the opportunities to see these landscapes will decrease even further in the future.
-It's best to go see them early.
+It is said that there are over 2,000 arches in the park, which covers an area roughly half the size of Tokyo's 23 wards, and some say it is the place with the largest concentration of naturally occurring arches on Earth!
+This popular national park continues to fascinate many people.
+Perfect arches tower up everywhere, making you wonder if it's a man-made theme park.
+Erosion of the arches, which were formed over a long period of time, continues to this day, and opportunities to see such scenery may become even fewer in the future.
+If you want to see them, the sooner the better

-This time we will introduce the delicate arch and hiking trails, one of the most popular hiking trails in Arches National Park.
+This time, we will introduce the Delicate Arch Hiking Trail, one of the most popular hiking trails in Arches National Park

 table of contents

-This is a very popular hiking trail in Arches National Park.
-Many people walk in to see that elegant and imposing arch at first sight.
-It's a well-balanced hiking trail with just the right amount of slopes and flat areas.
-It is also one of the popular trails that is not too harsh.
+This trail is one of the most popular hiking trails in Arches National Park.
+Many people come to see the elegant and majestic arch up close.
+It's a well-balanced hiking trail with moderate slopes and flat areas.
+It's also one of the most popular trails because it's not too difficult

 From Salt Lake City International Airport (SLC)

-It takes about 4 hours by car.
-From (SLC), there are also routes to the sets of Arches National Park , Canyonlands National Park , Dead Horse Point State Park , and Monument Valley
+It's about a 4-hour drive.
+If you depart from SLC, there are routes that take you to Arches National Park , Canyonlands National Park , Dead Horse Point State Park , Monument Valley,

 From McCarran International Airport (LAS) (Las Vegas)

-It takes about 7 hours by car.
-From (LAS), there is also directions to Arches National Park via Zion National Park , Bryce Canyon National Park and Capitol Reef National Park
+It's about a 7-hour drive.
+If you depart from Los Angeles, you can also go to Arches National Park via Zion National Park , Bryce Canyon National Park , and Capitol Reef National Park

 Accommodation

-nearby Moab is the basis for your trip.
-There are many Airbnbs, mainly in the city of Moab, as well as motels, resort hotels, restaurants, supermarkets and gift shops, so you can easily find what you need here.
+The nearby Moab will be your base for your trip.
+There are many Airbnbs, motels, resort hotels, restaurants, supermarkets, and gift shops in and around Moab, so you can easily find everything you need.

-Nearby, Canyonlands National Park and Dead Horse Point State Park , and together with Arches, you can enjoy the great American wilderness starting from the city of Moab.
-If you have the time, it's best to stay in Moab for a couple of nights to visit the surrounding national parks together.
-Plus, outdoor enthusiasts can apply for tours such as mountain bike tours, four-wheel drive tours and river rafting in the Colorado River area here.
+Nearby, Canyonlands National Park and Dead Horse Point State Park , making it a great place to enjoy America's great outdoors, starting from the city of Moab.
+If you have the time, it's best to stay in Moab for two or three nights and explore the surrounding national parks.
+Outdoor enthusiasts can also book mountain bike tours, four-wheel drive tours, river rafting, and other tours in the Colorado River area.

-Moab's town is crowded during busy seasons such as summer vacation, so if you can't stay in Moab, there are other areas where you can stay, such as Grand Junction, Colorado, if you go down south, Monticello, and Branding.
+The city of Moab gets crowded during peak seasons such as summer vacation, so if you can't stay in Moab, there are other areas where you can stay, such as Grand Junction, Colorado, about an hour and a half away, and Monticello and Blanding further south

 There is no need to proceed in advance to enter the park.
 You only need to pay the entrance fee at the entrance.